Where Can You Camp in the Catlins?

 Sleep by the beach with the view of sheer cliff faces in the background.
 Nearby are the Purakaunui Falls and an excellent surf break.
 Purakaunui Bay campsite has standard DoC facilities including tap water and assisted wheelchair access.
 To get there from Balclutha, drive south until the Ratanui turnoff.
 Follow Purakaunui Falls Road to Long Point Road, then follow gravel Purakaunui Bay Road to the campsite.

-This campsite is in a forest clearingneara scenic beach and estuary.
+The Papatowai Campsite is in a forest clearing near a scenic beach and estuary.
 The facilities include a shelter for cooking, a shop, wheelchair access and tap water.
 To get there from Balclutha, drive south past Owaka until you reach the Papatowai township where there is a sealed road to the campsite.

 Holiday Parks in the Catlins